getzola/zola/docs/content/themes/abridge/index.md

 at the `config.toml`, `content` files, and templates files in this repo for an idea.

+### Colors and Styles

+Colors and style are handled by the sass files of [abridge.css](https://github.com/jieiku/abridge.css)

+To change colors of this theme all you need to do is edit `/themes/abridge/sass/themes/_auto.scss` then in the root of your site type `zola build` which will regenerate your site, this is similar to what zola serve does, except it does not facilitate serving the site.
+This is also the way you should generate your site to serve it by a real webserver such as nginx.

 ### Global Configuration

 There are some configuration options that you can customize in `config.toml`.